zzy1127/DataFlow-Doc/docs/en/notes/guide/general_operators/text_evaluation_operators.md

 </table>

 Regarding data types: **[Text]** indicates accepting single-field string input, suitable for pre-training or fine-tuning data. **[Instruction]** indicates only suitable for fine-tuning data with multi-field format input.

+The types of open-source operators are quite limited.
+In order to achieve better data processing quality and fill the gap in data evaluation methods missing in open-source, we have meticulously designed and self-developed a new set of operators.
+The meanings of the labels are as follows:

+🚀 Independent Innovation: Core algorithms are original developments, filling gaps in existing algorithms or further improving performance, breaking through current performance bottlenecks.

+✨ Open Source Premiere: This operator is integrated into the mainstream community framework for the first time, making it easier for more developers to use and achieve open-source sharing.

+At present, there are still a few operators that are not included in the repository and are being accelerated for integration.

 ### List of Scorers